 The Park film is currently being showing on our open-air lanai behind the education building.
-Due to copywritting issues, the film is only available on site at the Pearl Harbor Visitor Center.
+Due to copyright issues, the film is only available on site at the Pearl Harbor Visitor Center.

 Plans are still being finalized, please check back with us in the Fall, announcements will be made via our website and our social media pages.

 The USS Oklahoma and USS Utah Memorials are located on Ford Island, an active duty naval base.
 The USS Oklahoma Memorial is located just before the enterance to the Battleship Missouri Memorial.
-If you do not have a valid active duty military ID, you can purchase a $3 shuttle ticket at the Pearl Harbor Historic Sites Partner Ticket Desk.
+If you do not have a valid active duty military ID, you can visit for free via Battleship Missouri shuttle, located to the right of the Pacific Fleet Submarine Museum enterance.
 If you have purchased a separate ticket to the Battleship Missouri, this shuttle pass is included in the price of your ticket.
 Unfortunately, at this time the USS Utah Memorial is only open to those visitors with an active duty military ID.

 The Pearl Harbor Historic Site Partners, are separate and independent sites, not manage by the National Park Service.
 For information on operating hours and health & safety considerations please visit their respective websites.
 You can purchase the Pacific Historic Parks Audio Tour, VR Experience, Deluxe Tour, or admission to any of the other sites the day of your visit as your schedule allows.
 These sites and activities are not time or capacity dependent.